PG TRAINING COURSEFrom Ground Zero

 It allows us to keep track of all appointments as well as notifying all of the involved instructors and assistants on your booking appointments.

 With that, we would appreciate it if you could use the online registration form below to schedule a training session with us.

 The payment could be paid using any bank account through the FPX gateway of your choice.
-For this we are using a service from BillPlz, a reputable and popular payment gateway in Malaysia.

 Our main training location is an open field or wide beach area based on region you are registering the training to be held.

 However, depending on weather condition, we might change it elsewhere to an alternative location which we will advice accordingly.

 4. What You Need To Prepare

 The most important requirement other than proper safety gears which we will provide during training, you are only required to make sure that proper shoes are used during training.

 Any outdoor sports shoes would do, anything else are optional and subjective such as whether you prefer to use long pants and sleeves or khaki shorts.